 Cash transfers play a prominent role in the toolbox of instruments at all stages of the life cycle and for all of its goals.
 Hence, in a system that strives to achieve universal coverage for all key risks during the life cycle, there is an intrinsic complexity in the landscape of programs and diversity of the supply.

-The definition of vulnerability comprises different meanings: it can mean physical frailty or dependence on others – such as children or elderly; or being subject to discrimination based on ethnicity or gender; or having an income close to the poverty line; or living in an area prone to shocks (Slater and Farrington 2009).
+The definition of vulnerability comprises different meanings: it can mean physical frailty or dependence on others – such as children, people with severe disability or elderly; or being subject to discrimination based on ethnicity or gender; or having an income close to the poverty line; or living in an area prone to shocks or remote and difficult to service (Slater and Farrington 2009).
 All three definitions of vulnerability are used in practice.
-In addition, these measures can also be multidimensional or involve different criteria, such as food insecurity, health conditions etc. (Slater and Farrington 2009, Grosh at al. 2022)
+In addition, these measures can also be multidimensional and intersecting or involve different criteria, such as food insecurity, health conditions etc. (Slater and Farrington 2009, Grosh at al. 2022)

 To present a supply side of the SA in response to life cycle vulnerabilities the following diagram (example of Thailand) can be useful to get information on the current coverage of existing social protection programs/schemes (if possible, this data will be disaggregated by age, sex, income level and other relevant socioeconomic parameters):